 8 – Use bamboo ‘paper’ towels

-According to Bambooee, an average household uses 1-2 roll of paper towels per week.
+According to this source, spending on disposable paper towels (for home use) added up to around $12 billion in 2017.
 Switching to reusable bamboo paper towels is an effective, eco friendly option that dramatically cuts down on this waste.

 9 – Switch to cork or bamboo chopping boards